 Reframing and Reimagining the Value of Service

-About: “Reframing and Reimagining the Value of Service” is the name of the chapter that I am working on with Emily Puckett Rodgers and Meghan Sitar for the the book, Deconstructing Service in Libraries: Intersections of Identities and Expectations, edited by Veronica Arellano Douglas and Joanna Gadsby.
-The book will be published in late 2019 by Library Juice Press and is part of the Litwin Books Series on Gender and Sexuality in Information Studies with Emily Drabinski as Series Editor.
+About: “Reframing and Reimagining the Value of Service” is the name of the chapter that I wrote with Emily Puckett Rodgers and Meghan Sitar for the the book, Deconstructing Service in Libraries: Intersections of Identities and Expectations, edited by Veronica Arellano Douglas and Joanna Gadsby.
+The book will be published in Spring 2020 by Library Juice Press and is part of the Litwin Books Series on Gender and Sexuality in Information Studies with Emily Drabinski as Series Editor.

 Chapter Abstract: While many libraries adopt a user-centered design approach to develop and implement their services and spaces, we chose to use a service design lens that intentionally shifts our concept of “value” and frames “service” as a way to do our work through discourse rather than exchange.
 Cross-functional teams of librarians and staff have been developing new service models for consultation, staff innovation, citation management, and digital scholarship, all built on the basis of a common service philosophy, framework, and guiding principles.
 As part of this work, we also seek to better understand how intersectionality of identities inform, shape, and counterbalance personal and academic experiences at U-M through qualitative research methods, including contextual inquiry and focus groups.
 From this we are developing and aim to democratize a set of resources to better equip librarians and library staff to design for people, not things.